 States shall consult and cooperate in good faith with Indigenous peoples concerned through their own representative institutions in order to:

-- Obtain their free, prior and informed consent prior to the approval of any project affecting their lands or territories or other resources
+- Obtain their FPIC prior to the approval of any project affecting their lands or territories or other resources.

-It is also the responsibility of directors to ensure that decisions are with free, prior and informed consent.
+It is also the responsibility of directors to ensure that decisions are reached with FPIC.